Pro-Government Militias and Conflict

 The Supply Side

-If no groups exist to ally with, governments provide the necessary material and ideological incentives, or the coercive pressure, to create these groups.
+If no groups exist to ally with, governments often provide the necessary material and ideological incentives, or the coercive pressure, to create these groups.
 While the government has coercive and material resources to solve the coordination dilemma, there may be a political benefit in presenting the militia as a spontaneous grassroots initiative.
 It serves as an indication of popular support for the regime rather than the insurgents.
 India provides an example of this dynamic and the importance of the narrative behind delegation and alliances with irregular groups.

 Types of Civil Wars and PGMs